-- (6) When in possession of more than 6,000 pounds of Atlantic menhaden as specified in subdivision (1) and subdivision (2) of this subsection, the commercial fishing vessel operator shall: - (A) prior to departure on any trip in which Atlantic menhaden will be possessed, inform the Department of Energy and Environmental Protection Marine Fisheries Program of the vessel's departure and provide information that shall include, but not be limited to, the vessel's name, vessel operator's name, departure date and time, estimated return date and time and the port of landing; and - (B) prior to offloading Atlantic menhaden inform the Marine Fisheries

-Program of the vessel's name, vessel operator's name, port of landing, and estimated weight of Atlantic menhaden on board. - (7) The department shall monitor weekly landings and periodically adjust the possession limit if less than or more than the annual quota is projected to be landed before the end of the fishing season.
+- (6) When in possession of more than 6,000 pounds of Atlantic menhaden, the commercial fishing vessel operator shall: - (A) prior to departure on any trip in which Atlantic menhaden will be possessed, inform the Department of Energy and Environmental Protection Environmental Conservation Police of the vessel's departure and provide information that shall include, but not be limited to, the vessel's name, vessel operator's name, departure date and time, estimated return date and time and the port of landing; and - (B) prior to offloading Atlantic menhaden inform the Environmental Conservation Police of the vessel's name, vessel operator's name, port of landing, and estimated weight of Atlantic menhaden on board. - (7) The department shall monitor weekly landings and periodically adjust the possession limit if less than or more than the annual quota is projected to be landed before the end of the fishing season.
 The adjusted possession limit shall be calculated as (Q / T / W), rounded to the nearest 500 pounds, where Q is the amount of Connecticut's annual quota remaining and T is the projected number of fishing trips per week landing Atlantic menhaden and W is the number of weeks remaining in the season.